District News

 When the Rotary Club of Baton Rouge came into existence in 1918, the two clubs (Lake Charles and Baton Rouge) were in Rotary District 20.
 The district governor was Samuel Mason of Shreveport, Louisiana.

 The following year the young south Louisiana clubs were incorporated into District 14 until 1922, at which time they became part of District 17.
-In 1937 they were
+In 1937 they were included in District 139.

 Joel L. Fletcher of Lafayette was the last governor of District 139 in 1948.
 The following year the clubs became part of District 202 until 1957 when the clubs were included in District 619.
 In 1958 the territory became District 620.
 In 1991 the district number was revised to its current designation, District 6200.